65 6 192

 Another blog monetization option – or should I say a ‘you’ monetization option – is one on one consultation.
 It’s similar to course creation, only you’ll be working with one person.

-If you’re an industry expert, your prices can go through the roof!
+If you’re an industry expert, your prices, and thus earnings, can go through the roof!

 Back on the industry expert stuff – you can also charge for the speech on live events.
 For this, you might need more connections in the real world, but the cash can be worth it.
 Explore your local events and see if there’s anything where you can put your name on the list, even if you speak for free for the first couple of times.